About Tableau Pulse

 Tableau Pulse restrict metric definition editing

 You can restrict who can edit or delete a metric definition so that only specific users and groups have access.
-For more information, see Restrict definition and goal editing.
+For more information, see Restrict editing for definitions and manual goals and thresholds.

 Tableau Pulse record-level outliers insight type